litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.4
+- Use of the correct Docker repo
+- Updated doc.

 ### 0.1.3
 - Separation of helm from other code
 - Use of this README.md as the source of primary documentation.